agster27/unpackerr.github.io/docs/install/configuration.md

 dir_mode|`UN_DIR_MODE`|`0755` / Extracted folders are written with this mode|
 passwords|`UN_PASSWORD_0`|No default; empty list.
 Provide a list of RAR passwords to try.

+Setting a log file is strongly recommend.
+This makes is much easier to troubleshoot problems.

 :::info Passwords
 If a wrong password is provided, the entire archive must be read before we know it's a bad password.